Part 13: Installing Themes And Plug-ins

 Types of WordPress Theme

-There are thousands of these to pick from https://wordpress.org/themes/
+There are thousands of free themes to choose from.

 - Higher quality

 - Always supported

 At the end of the day, companies who build Premium themes and charges for them are going to be able to add more features and offer better support than someone who enjoys building themes as a hobby.

 If you want a theme that’s completely unique, then you can decide to pay a developer to do this for you.
 Depending on what you want, this is an expensive option, and is not required to build a good-quality Amazon Associates website.
 Some companies will want this option regardless, and will pay thousands of pounds to get this done.